 Past performance is not a guide to future performance.
 The value of an investment and the income generated from it can fall as well as rise and is not guaranteed.
 You may get back less than you originally invested.
 The issue of units/shares in Liontrust Funds may be subject to an initial charge, which will have an impact on the realisable value of the investment, particularly in the short term.
 Investments should always be considered as long term.
 Investment in the Fund involves foreign currencies and may be subject to fluctuations in value due to movements in exchange rates.
 The value of fixed income securities will fall if the issuer is unable to repay its debt or has its credit rating reduced.
 Generally, the higher the perceived credit risk of the issuer, the higher the rate of interest.
-The Distribution Yield is higher than the Underlying Yield because the fund distributes coupon income and the fund's expenses are charged to capital.
-This has the effect of increasing dividends while constraining the fund's capital appreciation.
+The Distribution Yield is also the Underlying Yield for this fund.
 Issued by Liontrust Fund Partners LLP (2 Savoy Court, London WC2R 0EZ), authorised and regulated in the UK by the Financial Conduct Authority (FRN 518165) to undertake regulated investment business.
-This is a marketing communication.
 This document should not be construed as advice for investment in any product or security mentioned, an offer to buy or sell units/shares of Funds mentioned, or a solicitation to purchase securities in any company or investment product.
 Examples of stocks are provided for general information only to demonstrate our investment philosophy.
 It contains information and analysis that is believed to be accurate at the time of publication, but is subject to change without notice.
 While care has been taken in compiling the content of this document, no representation or warranty, express or implied, is made by Liontrust as to its accuracy or completeness, including for external sources (which may have been used) which have not been verified.
 It should not be copied, forwarded, reproduced, divulged or otherwise distributed in any form whether by way of fax, email, oral or otherwise, in whole or in part without the express and prior written consent of Liontrust.
 Always research your own investments and if you are not a professional investor, please consult a regulated financial adviser regarding the suitability of such an investment for you and your personal circumstances.